depleted of strength or energy

 marked `poison' or not".

-represent fictitiously, as in a play, or pretend to be or act like
+represent fictitiously, as in a play, or act like

 Once she remembered trying to box her own ears for having cheated herself in a game of croquet she was playing against herself, for this curious child was very fond of